-For EAL pupils 1:1 and small group intervention is provided.
+For EAL pupils 1:1 and small group intervention is provided where required.

-All reasonable steps are taken to ensure that pupils with special needs are not placed at a disadvantage.
-Teaching and learning is appropriately modified for pupils with special needs, for example they may be given additional time to complete certain activities, or the teaching materials may be adapted.
+All reasonable steps are taken to ensure that pupils with learning differences are not placed at a disadvantage.
+Teaching and learning is appropriately modified for pupils with learning differences, for example they may be given additional time to complete certain activities, or the teaching materials may be adapted.